 Once, Veda Vyasa came to the Gandhari’s palace and blessed Gandhari with her wish that she could have 100 powerful sons.
-Gandhari also stated her desire with him to have a daughter (Dushala) as the youngest of all her children.
+Gandhari also stated her desire to have a daughter (Dushala) as the youngest of all her children.
 After an unusually long period of pregnancy for 2 years, she had a miscarriage.
-Rishi Vyasa suggested her to keep the foetus and cut that into 101 parts.
+Rishi Vyasa suggested she keep the fetus and cut that into 101 parts.
 He treated those parts with herbs and ghee, kept them in pots for two years, and from that 101 parts, living beings came into existence.

-A hundred sons of Ghandhari such as Duryodhana, Duhsasana, Durjaya, Duranta, Durvara, Durvaloka, etc. are known as Kauravas and a daughter named Dushala who was married to Jayadratha.
+A hundred sons of Ghandhari, such as Duryodhana, Duhsasana, Durjaya, Duranta, Durvara, Durvaloka, etc., are known as Kauravas named Dushala who was married to Jayadratha.

 As she blindfolded herself, she couldn’t experience the savored faces of her children.
 She was unable to grow and guide them to the moral pathway.
-Deprived of true love and care of a mother, Gandhari’s sons grew as undisciplined, uncontrolled children.
+Deprived of true love and care of a mother, Gandhari’s sons grew undisciplined, uncontrolled children.
 Gandhari’s sons were rarely close to her.
 Her son’s fortune was preempted with abhorrence and envy by their scheming and guileful uncle called Shakuni.
 She was helpless and impuissant to bring around her sons from her dark-hearted brother Shakuni.

 She suffered a heavy toll due to her self-induced blindness on her motherhood.
 Although she had an appalling penalty, it can be considered that it was her ineffable volition and ability to make decisions and articulate well in such a vulnerable situation.

 Lamentations in Kurukshetra

-After the birth of a first child “Duryodhana” evil premonitions emerged, the child began crying like a jackal.
+After the birth of a first child, “Duryodhana,” evil premonitions emerged, the child began crying like a jackal.
 Vidura (one who wrote Vidur Niti) and other Brahmans informed Dhritarashtra that such alarming activities would be threatening in the Kuru community and suggested abandoning the first child.
-But, Dhritarashtra ignored their advice because of the love for his first child and reprobated to do so.
+But, Dhritarashtra ignored their advice because of his love for his first child and reprobated to do so.